conorfrailey/NN-thoughts/README.md

 # NN-thoughts

 ## How to shrink a large NN to a smaller "good enough" NN?
-We spend all this time essentially learning piece-wise linear functions?
+We spend all this time essentially learning piece-wise linear functions, right?
 Can we use some sort of projections to shrink?

 ## How can one NN "teach" another NN?